rohan-paul/rohan-paul.github.io/_posts/2017-08-08-Understanding_ReactJS_Component.md

 ```

-**Stateful Component** -  Both props and state.
-These are used when your component must retain some state.
+**Stateful Component** -  These are used when your component must retain some state.
 This is a good place for client-server communication (XHR, web sockets, etc.), processing data and responding to user events.
 These sort of logistics should be encapsulated in a moderate number of Stateful Components, while all visualization and formatting logic should move downstream into many Stateless Components.

 | | _props_ | _state_ |
 --- | --- | ---